 OFAC imposes additional oil sector sanctions connected to Venezuela’s defense and intelligence sector

-On May 10, the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) announced sanctions against two companies for their alleged involvement in the transportation of oil from Venezuela to Cuba, which provides support to former President Maduro’s defense and intelligence sector.
-In addition, OFAC identified two vessels as blocked property owned by the identified companies.
+On May 10, the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) announced that it had determined that persons operating in Venezuela’s defense and security sector may be subject to sanctions.
+Additionally, OFAC imposed sanctions against two companies for their alleged involvement in the transportation of oil from Venezuela to Cuba, which provides support to former President Maduro’s defense and intelligence sector.
 According to the Treasury Secretary Steven T. Mnuchin, “[OFAC’s] action today puts Venezuela’s military and intelligence services, as well as those who support them, on notice that their continued backing of the illegitimate Maduro regime will be met with serious consequences.”
-As a result, all property and interests in property of the sanctioned entities or of other entities that are owned at least 50 percent by the sanctioned entities, that are either in the United States or in the possession or control of a U.S. person, are blocked and must be reported to OFAC.
-U.S. persons are also generally prohibited from entering into transactions with these entities.
 Furthermore, OFAC also referred financial institutions to Financial Crimes Enforcement Network advisories FIN-2019-A002, FIN-2017-A006, and FIN-2018-A003 for further information concerning the efforts of Venezuelan government agencies and individuals to use the U.S. financial system and real estate market to launder corrupt proceeds, as well as human rights abuses connected to corrupt foreign political figures and their financial facilitators.

 Visit here for continuing InfoBytes coverage of actions related to Venezuela.